Table of Contents

-You can choose to get them from a website or physical store.
+You can choose to get them from a website, like those mentioned above, or physical store.
 Just ensure that any retailer requires you to present a prescription.
 You can read some reviews online to see which brands have the features and colors you want.

 Once you have your non-prescription colored contacts, read the usage and care instructions.
 It is important that you follow these carefully to protect your eyes and keep your contacts in good condition.

 Changing your eye color can be fun for costume parties and similar events.
 Just be sure that you choose a quality pair so you do not cause harm to your eyes.

 FAQ on Colored Contacts

 Yes, colored contacts are safe if they are properly fitted and purchased from a legitimate retailer.
 You must see an optometrist to be fitted for contact lenses, even if you are only using them for aesthetic purposes.

 Buy colored contacts from an authorized retailer that requires a prescription.
 If a retailer does not require a prescription, it’s a sign that they are not a legitimate operation.

 You can wear colored contacts as long as specified by the specific brand’s usage instructions.
 Most colored contacts are disposable lenses that should only be worn for up to 30 days.

 Colored contacts carry the same risks as standard contact lenses.
 Use of colored contacts increases the risk of corneal scratches, infection, allergic reactions, and injuries to the eye.
 When purchased from an authorized retailer and cared for properly, the risk potential is low.